Walter D. McIndoe

-Walter Duncan McIndoe (March 30, 1819 – August 22, 1872) was a Scottish American immigrant, lumber industrialist, and politician.
-A Republican, he represented Wisconsin for two terms in the United States House of Representatives from 1863 to 1867.
+Walter Duncan McIndoe (March 30, 1819 – August 22, 1872) was a Scottish American immigrant, lumber industrialist, Republican politician, and Wisconsin pioneer.
+He served two terms in the U.S. House of Representatives, representing Wisconsin's 6th congressional district for the 38th and 39th congresses (1863-1867).
+He previously served three terms in the Wisconsin State Assembly (1850, 1854, 1855), representing Portage County.

 Early life and career

-Born in Dumbartonshire, Scotland, McIndoe immigrated to the United States in 1834.
+Born in Dunbartonshire, Scotland, McIndoe immigrated to the United States in 1834.
 He engaged in business in New York, Charleston, and St. Louis, finally settling in the Wisconsin Territory in 1845 where he became involved in the lumber business.

 Political career

 He served as a member of the Wisconsin State Assembly in 1850, 1854, and 1855.
 In 1850 as a member of the Assembly he introduced a bill changing the name of his home community from "Big Bull Falls" to Wausau and creating Marathon County.
 Initially a Whig, in 1854 he became a member of the newly formed Republican Party.

 Campaign for governor

 He was a candidate for the Republican nomination for Governor of Wisconsin at the 1857 Republican state convention, contending with Edward Dwight Holton, with both candidates losing to the eventual nominee and governor, Alexander Randall.

 During the American Civil War he was provost marshal of Wisconsin.